Nepal is safe to visit after the recent protests, and all airports are open. Please check official updates before your trip.

 Viewpoints, Villages, and Rhododendron Trails of Poon Hill

-Poon Hill Viewpoint
+Golden sunrise from Poon Hill Viewpoint

+Stationed on a ridge above Ghorepani, Poon Hill is an iconic viewpoint.
+It offers magnificent views of the gigantic Annapurna and Dhaulagiri ranges and surrounding mountains.
+Trekkers hike to the viewpoint early in the morning to witness one of the most magical sunrises against the backdrop of snow-capped mountains.
 Rugged ridges, snow, and a capped summit create a stunning contrast against the morning sky.
 It’s a mesmerizing watch as the color imprinted on the mountains shifts from soft hues of pink to orange.
-As the day unfolds, the radiant of the color changes to shades of gold and white.
+As the day unfolds, the color changes to shades of gold and white.
+Additionally, the morning air is crisp and invigorating.

-Ghandruk Village
+Living Gurung culture at Ghandruk Village

-Trek Duration and Pricing Options
+Trek Duration and Pricing Option

 The average trek duration of the Ghorepani Poon Hill trek ranges from 2 to 5 days.
 The trek’s cost changes on the trek’s duration, which means the less duration trek costs less than the more duration trek